mohamedsamara/mern-ecommerce/README.md

   * Redux Thunk middleware to handle asynchronous redux actions

 ## What's Next

   * Add a payment method solution to enable checkout and collecting payments
   * Associate each Merchant to a payment account
-  * Enable Admin to edit products & category products
-  * Enable Merchants to add products to a specific category

 ## Demo